ivolya91/WeatherApp/README.md

-# weather
+# Weather
-My first iOS app which shows the weather
+My first iOS app which shows the weather.
+This app created with help GeekBrains, for learning purposes.